fahkri/rsa-8/README.md

 ## Warning

-The SHA1 hash function as knwon issues do not use this code for a real application there is no real security Use SHA2 (SHA3 soon) instead.
+The SHA1 hash function as known issues do not use this code for a real application there is no real security Use SHA2 (SHA3 soon) instead.

 ## Thanks